Consumers and regulators are more focused than ever on companies’ data privacy and security practices.

 - We represent Ancestry.com in a putative class action filed in the Northern District of California.
 Plaintiffs allege Ancestry violated their rights to publicity by using personal information from plaintiffs' (and millions of others') yearbooks to advertise Ancestry's paid services.
 Plaintiffs assert class claims under California’s right of publicity statute; for common law “intrusion upon seclusion”; and based on various other derivative, state law theories.
 We were able to convince the court to dismiss all of plaintiffs’ claims.
 The court first determined that although Ancestry may have profited from use of plaintiffs’ information, that was not enough to establish a “concrete injury” for purposes of Article III.
 The court also ruled that although Ancestry uploaded the information to the internet and reformatted it, this conduct fell within the traditional role of a “publisher,” and Ancestry is thus entitled to immunity under section 230 of the Communications Decency Act.

-- Currently defending Google in a high-profile privacy class action filed by Boies Schiller and Susman Godfrey regarding various Google offerings including Chrome, Google Analytics, and Google Ad Manager.
-The complaint asserts federal and state wiretapping claims, as well as state constitutional and common law privacy claims, on the allegation that Google receives users’ communications with websites and personal information when users are browsing the web in “private” or “incognito” mode.
+- Currently defending Google in Brown et al. v.
+Google LLC, a high-profile data privacy class action filed by Boies Schiller and Susman Godfrey, in which the plaintiffs seek to recover billions of dollars on behalf of a class that alleges Google misappropriated users’ personal data through Google Analytics and Google Ad Manager while the users’ where in “private” or “incognito” mode.
+The complaint asserts federal and state wiretapping claims, as well as state constitutional and common law privacy claims.

 - We represent IBM in defending multiple class actions by Illinois residents asserting claims under Illinois’s Biometric Information Privacy Act (BIPA).
 Plaintiffs allege that IBM’s “Diversity in Faces” project—in which IBM allegedly conducted facial scans of approximately 1 million photos uploaded to Flickr and made publically available in an online database for the purpose of enhancing diversity in facial recognition technology—violated various notice, consent, and release requirements under BIPA.
 Plaintiffs seek $5000 statutory damages for each of the 1 million photos that is a photo of an Illinois resident.

-- We are defending IBM Corp. and its subsidiary, TWC Product and Technology, LLC—owner of The Weather Channel Mobile App—in a high-profile lawsuit brought by the Los Angeles City Attorney on behalf of the People of California in California state court alleging that TWC’s purported failure to disclose its use and sharing of users’ geolocation data for advertising and other commercial purposes violates California’s Unfair Competition Law (“UCL”).
-The People seek penalties of up to $2,500 for each alleged misuse of user geolocation data, which could amount to billions of dollars.
+- Successfully defended IBM and its subsidiary, TWC Product and Technology (“TWC”)—owner of The Weather Channel Mobile App—in a high-profile lawsuit brought by the Los Angeles City Attorney on behalf of the People of California in California state court alleging that TWC’s purported failure to disclose its use and sharing of users’ geolocation data for advertising and other commercial purposes violated California’s Unfair Competition Law.
+Following TWC’s filing of motions for summary judgment, the City Attorney agreed to dismiss its claims with no penalty or admission of wrongdoing by TWC

-- We are also defending IBM and TWC in a putative class action in the U.S. District Court for the Northern District of Florida relating to the The Weather Channel App’s data privacy practices.
-The class alleges that IBM and TWC violated Florida’s Deceptive and Unfair Trade Practices Act (“FDUPTA”), and also asserts common law claims for fraudulent and negligent misrepresentation/omission and unjust enrichment/restitution.
+- Successfully defended IBM and TWC against a putative class action in the U.S. District Court for the Northern District of Florida relating to The Weather Channel App’s data privacy practices.
+Plaintiffs asserted claims for violation of Florida’s Deceptive and Unfair Trade Practices Act, fraud, negligent misrepresentation, and unjust enrichment.
+The court dismissed several claims on TWC’s motions to dismiss and the remaining claims before class certification.

 - We are representing Google in the very first class action to be launched in France since the extension of this type of procedure to personal data matters in 2016.
 Major French consumer association UFC-Que-Choisir filed a claim in June 2019 before the Paris Civil Court and alleged Google breached the European general data protection regulation (GDPR), more specifically its information and consent requirements.
 The plaintiff is seeking an award of up to EUR 27 billion in damages for an alleged class of French users of terminals equipped with an Android operating system and a Google account.